octokit/octokit.rb/README.md

 While `Octokit::Client` accepts a range of options when creating a new client instance, Octokit's configuration API allows you to set your configuration options at the module level.
 This is particularly handy if you're creating a number of client instances based on some shared defaults.
+Changing options affects new instances only and will not modify existing `Octokit::Client` instances created with previous options.

 ### Configuring module defaults